pchisholm/openwhisk_bluemix_tutorial/README.md

 }
 ```

-If you are error free :clap:, return to the root directory and run `./setup.sh 'local | cloud'` to update the endpoints file and UI assets.
-Open the endpoints file and copy the url for sequences/getTasksAZ and run `curl url` to confirm the results.
+If you are error free :clap:, return to the root directory and run `./setup.sh 'local | cloud'` to re-deploy the application.
+While you build, try copying the url for sequences/getTasksAZ and run `curl 'endpoint_url'` to confirm the http response data is aligned with the output above.

 It should be clear from looking at `root/public/index.js` how to use the endpoints file with AJAX style requests if you're used to front-end development.
 I suggest implementing some functionality that uses the getTasksAZ sequence if the pieces don't click there.
 Since this is not a front-end focused tutorial I don't plan to expand any further on the topic.
 Feel free to replace whatever you want in public or completely get rid of the directory / UI deployment code in `./setup.sh` if you are just looking to create web hooks.